 International applicants should not submit supporting financial and sponsorship documentation during the initial application process, but should instead wait until after an official offer of admission has been made.

-Students who will study in a status other than F-1 or J-1 do not have any reporting requirement and do not need to contact OGS.
+Students who will study in a status other than F-1 or J-1 have no OGS reporting requirements.

 For general guidance on graduate study in the United States, international students may want to contact an EducationUSA (new window) advising center.
 EducationUSA is the U.S. State Department’s network of over 400 advising centers in 170 countries around the world.
 These centers are designed to assist international students as they prepare to apply to and attend colleges and universities in the United States.